Chapter 15 : Love rule #14

 He smiled and grabbed my hand under the table.
 I jumped a mile in the air and stared at him.
 He was actually choosing to touch me, after my disgusting display of I-don’t-know-what last night?

-He and Sophie were still in their strange sort of courteous cold war with each other. ever since Christmas.
+“So what do you want to eat, Rose?”
+Callie and Albus asked at the same time.
+They both turned red and looked everywhere but at each other.
+They had been in a strange sort of courteous cold war with each other ever since Christmas.
 She was currently sitting opposite him and smiling politely, but I could see the pain in her eyes.

 Freddie reached across the table for a bread roll and kept chattering on about nothing.
 The boys had been to the kitchen, securing rolls, juice, fruit and bacon.
-I reached hesitantly for a bit of fruit, feeling Sophie’s watchful gaze on me.
+I felt Sophie’s gaze on me as I ladled some strawberries into a bowl.
 I guess all the dancing from last night counts as exercise?

-“Anyone notice Crystal Lewis last night?
+“Anyone notice Anna Hart’s mum last night?
 Drank too much wine, danced with McGonagall and then vomited on the Minister for Magic’s shoes,” Scorp laughed, shoving bacon and bread into his mouth at the same time.

-I took a careful nibble of my orange, and put it down.
+I took a careful nibble of a strawberry and put it down.
 The taste burst on my tastebuds, and it was completely divine - my head actually span at the heady taste.

 “Here you go, Rose, have some bacon.
 There’s some eggs under here too…” Freddie said, dumping what seemed like a whole pig on my plate and lifting lids off containers.
 “Ah ha!
 Here you go, fried soft, your favourite.”